GrzTer/GregoryPublicPage/content/Algorithms/Index.md

 ---
 Everyday algorithm for coffee:
  - turn on gas;
- - boil needed about of water;
+ - boil needed amount of water;
  - add mounded coffee into a cup;
  - pour boiled water into a cup;
+ - sugar it for taste;
  - wait, till it cools down a little;
 Issues:
+- What *"needed amount of water"* does mean?
-- What
+- What it mean for "sugar it for taste"?
+>